Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality contributions in real space

 Here we describe how we compute the local Chern marker of the Majorana fermions.
 This is proportional to the topological orbital magnetization of the Majorana fermions.
 When charge fluctuations are considered this fermion magnetization also gives rise to the electron orbital magnetization.
 This can be seen by the similar arguments for scalar spin chirality below \cite{shindou_orbital_2001, motrunich_orbital_2006, bulaevskii_electronic_2008} or by its direct coupling to the Majorana fermion thermal Hall effect which is already known to couple to magnetic fields in the Kitaev model ~\cite{borhani_realspace_2025}.

 Mathematically, the local Chern marker $M(r)$ is a real space decomposition of the Chern number $C$ as $C =\frac{1}{N}\sum_{r\in \text{Bulk}} M(r)$ with $N$ being the number of bulk sites.
 However, such decomposition is not unique and should be considered as the different lattice scale manifestation of the coarse-grained underlying orbital magnetization created by the edge states.
 There exist multiple formulations of the local marker in the literature \cite{bianco_mapping_2011,dornellas_quantized_2022}.
-The difference between the competing formulations becomes important in our case, where in the presence of an isolated defect the system remains nearly gapless (only locally gapped near the defect) with no clear distinction between the bulk and the boundary.
+The difference between the competing formulations becomes important in our case, where in the presence of an isolated defect the system remains nearly gapless with no clear distinction between the bulk and the boundary.

-Here we use a variant of the local marker formulation based on Ref. \cite{bianco_mapping_2011}.
-They consider the local marker $M_{2011}(r)=4\pi \text{Im}\langle r|PxPyP|r\rangle$ where $P$ is the projection onto the occupied states.
-This can be further decomposed into $M_{2011}(r)=\sum_R C(r,R)$ where $C(r,R)$ is a \textit{contribution map}, defining the contribution of site $R$ to local Chern marker at $r$.
+Here we use a variant of the local marker formulation based on Ref.~\cite{bianco_mapping_2011}.
+They consider the local marker $M_{0}(r)=4\pi \text{Im}\langle r|PxPyP|r\rangle$ where $P$ is the projection onto the occupied states.
+This can be further decomposed into $M_{0}(r)=\sum_R C(r,R)$ where $C(r,R)$ is a \textit{contribution map}, defining the contribution of site $R$ to local Chern marker at $r$.
 These are given by the following expression, with details in Ref.~\cite{borhani_realspace_2025}, and where $\theta_{x,R}$ is the step function along $x$ with a step up as $x$ crosses $R$ (i.e.\ it is 1 to the right of $R$ and 0 to its left) and similarly for $y$: